roman-bilyak/Microservice.Architecture/README.md

 ## Quick Start

 The fastest and easiest way to run this project is a [Kubernates Cluster](#kubernates-cluster).
 You just need to install [Docker Desktop](https://docs.docker.com/desktop/windows/install/) and [Minikube](https://minikube.sigs.k8s.io/docs/start/) tools.
 Instead of building sources you can use latest version of images from public Docker Hub registry ([romanbilyak](https://hub.docker.com/u/romanbilyak)).
-Go to the folder [deploy](deploy) and run [run.ps1](deploy/run.ps1) script with specified registry parameter.
+Go to the folder [k8s](k8s) and run PowerShell script [run.ps1](k8s/run.ps1) with specified registry parameter.

 ```powershell
 .\run.ps1 -r 'romanbilyak'